-The Stone Lake Music Night will be Saturday, Sept.
-5, from 6:30 to 9 p.m. at the Stone Lake Fire Hall.
-The Acoustic Ramblers and other local musicians will be performing a nice variety of live music.
-This is a free community event for all ages.
+The Stone Lake Music Night will be held from 6:30 to 9 p.m. on Saturday, Oct.
+10, at the Stone Lake Lions Hall.
+The Acoustic Ramblers and other local musicians will perform a variety of music for all ages.
+This is a free community event.

 The Thomas St. Angelo Public Library of Cumberland will host "Things That Go Bump In The Night," a fun-filled magic show presented by Robert and Lynn Halbrook, on Tuesday, Oct.13, at 6:30 p.m.

 Finishing as one of the top two teams in the the WIAA Division 2 sectional on Tuesday, Oct.
 6, at Pheasant Hills Golf Course in Hammond, the Spooner Rails earned their way to the October 12-13 state championship tournament at University Ridge in Madison.

 SHELL LAKE– In the Lakeland South Conference on Friday, Oct.
 2, the Shell Lake Lakers were beaten soundly by one of the top teams in the state, Pepin/Alma, 54-6.

 SPOONER– Jr. Bowling Leagues are forming at the Northwoods Lanes & Lounge in Spooner on Wednesday, Oct.
 14, from 5 to 7 p.m.
 Bowling starts on Saturday, Oct.
 24. Several tournaments will be held and the State Tournament on April 9-10.

 Republican lawmakers and the state attorney general unveiled a package of bills Tuesday targeting people who abuse children.

 Under a new bipartisan bill that targets Wisconsin's high number of "habitual" drunken drivers, anyone convicted of five OWI offenses will lose their driver's license for at least a decade.